-CHAIRED BY: BERNARD O'ROURKE, ASSOCIATE DEAN, M.B.A., J.D.
+CHAIRED BY: VIRGINIA H. RICH, ASSOCIATE DEAN, M.A.T., J.D.

 The School of Business and Computer Science provides comprehensive offerings for students seeking either general or specialized degrees in the fields of business and technology.
+The School of Business and Computer Science offers the following degree programs:

+- Business Administration

+- Accounting

+- Esports Management

+- Financial Economics

+- Healthcare Administration

+- Marketing

+- Sport Management

+- Computer Science

+- Computer Information Systems (Business Systems)

-There are Bachelor of Science degree programs in Business Administration, Accounting, Financial Economics, Healthcare Administration, Marketing, Sport Management and Computer Information Systems (CIS) and a broad range of minors in these and additional fields such as Finance, Global Business, Human Resource Management, Management, Management Information Systems (MIS), and Small Business/Entrepreneurship.
-Our increasingly-popular five-year track (BS/MBA and BS/MS Accounting) are rigorous programs for motivated students seeking to advance their business skills on an expedited basis.
-Faculty emphasis extends beyond the academic to fostering students' business interpersonal skills and practical experiences through internships and international travel study trips.
-All eligible business programs are accredited by the ACBSP (Accreditation Council for Business Schools and Programs); all other programs are aligned with applicable accreditation standards and will be pursuing full accreditation when eligible.
+- Computer Information Systems (Information Technology)

+Our increasingly-popular five-year tracks (BS/MBA and BS/MS Accounting) are rigorous programs for motivated students seeking to advance their business skills on an expedited basis.

+Faculty emphasis extends beyond academics to fostering students' business interpersonal skills and practical experiences through internships and international travel study trips.
+Business programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP) as noted; all other programs are aligned with applicable accreditation standards and will pursue full accreditation when eligible.